SudhirVasudevanUCSD/cse15l-lab-report/lab-report-1-week-2.md

 ![img2](account.JPG)
 <br />
 Once retrieving your account info, open terminal on Intellij by clicking the "Terminal" button on the bottom left of the screen.
-Type in the command "ssh " followed by your account that you found in the last step concatenated with "@ieng6.ucsd.edu".
+Type in the command `ssh` followed by your account that you found in the last step concatenated with `@ieng6.ucsd.edu`.
 > Should be in a similar form to `ssh cs15lwi22zz@ieng6.ucsd.edu`.
 >
-If this is your first time connecting, you should get a prompt that asks "Are you sure you want to continue connecting (yes/no/[fingerprint])?", respond yes as it is an expected message.
+If this is your first time connecting, you should get a prompt that asks "Are you sure you want to continue connecting (yes/no/[fingerprint])?", respond `yes` as it is an expected message.
 <br />
 ![img3](screenshot1.JPG)
 <br />